HVKHCM/Capstone---Computer-Vision/README.md

 #### lineGeom.py
 This houses many small functions which we use for line and point manipulation.
 #### imgFunction.py
-The bluk of our algorithm lives in this file.
+The bulk of our algorithm lives in this file.
 Specifically, we highlight the functionality of certain important algorithms.
 ##### rulerLines(img)
 This function takes in an image which features a number line and returns a pair of bounding lines.
 ##### rulerMarks(line1, line2, img)